-2017 most difficult year for Nigeria – Buhari
+President Buhari says 2017 most difficult year for Nigeria

 President Muhammadu Buhari has said that 2017 had been a very tough year for Nigeria, but expressed optimism that 2018 will be a more prosperous one.